When to Return to Work after Workers’ Compensation

 The good news is that even if you lose your job because of your injury, you are still eligible to receive workers’ compensation benefits.
 Those benefits will not end until you have reached Maximum Medical Improvement.
 You also cannot be turned down as an employee for filing past workers’ compensation claims.

 Many individuals fear being fired from their jobs because of an on-the-job injury.
 You should always take advantage of your workers’ compensation benefits and obtain the help you need after an injury.
 If you do believe that you have been fired or terminated because of a workers’ compensation claim contact an experienced attorney immediately.

 The workers’ compensation process is a difficult and often lengthy one.
 Frustrated employees and employers may make mistakes when it comes to returning to work.
 You may feel pressured to go back to work too soon out of fear you may lose your job or become demoted.
 An experienced workers’ compensation attorney can protect your rights while you are injured.

 If you’ve been injured in an on-the-job accident in Arkansas, we can help.
-With four offices in Arkansas—Little Rock, Fayetteville, Conway, and Hot Springs—our Arkansas workers’ compensation lawyers are right where you need us from the moment you are injured.
+With five offices in Arkansas—Little Rock, Fayetteville, Conway, Bryant, and Hot Springs—our Arkansas workers’ compensation lawyers are right where you need us from the moment you are injured.
 Contact Rainwater, Holt & Sexton Workers’ Compensation Lawyers today.
 Fill out a free contact request form, which only takes a minute, or simply dial (800) 767-4815 and we can get to work for you.